ingann/Pygame-project-school/README.md

 # Pygame-project-school
-My robot pygame for school programming course
+My robot pygame for school programming course.
+This is a simple game where the goal is to avoid monsters.
+You have three lives and if you lose them the game ends.

 Pictures of how my pygame looks like: